Henry Brandon, Baron Brandon of Oakbrook

 Henry Vivian Brandon, Baron Brandon of Oakbrook, MC, PC (3 June 1920 – 24 March 1999) was a British judge.

 Early life and career

 Brandon was born in Worthing, Sussex, the younger son of Captain Vivian Ronald Brandon RN and of Joan Elizabeth Maud Simpson.
 He was educated at Durston House, Winchester College, and King's College, Cambridge, where he initially read Classics.
 His studies were interrupted by World War II.
 He was commissioned into the Royal Artillery and won the Military Cross for directing artillery fire behind Vichy lines in Madagascar.

 After the war he returned to Cambridge, graduating with a First in Law in 1946.
 The same year he was called to the bar by the Inner Temple in 1946.
-He practiced in the Probate, Divorce and Admiralty Division of the High Court, becoming the only man at the bar to build up a practice in all three areas.
+He practised in the Probate, Divorce and Admiralty Division of the High Court, becoming the only man at the bar to build up a practice in all three areas.
 He was appointed a Queen's Counsel in 1961.